pjhur/subreddit_explorer/README.md

 Jupyter Notebook - See https://jupyter.org/ for instructions. <br>
 PySpark - Please refer to instructions for your operating system.

+## What is a Subreddit?

+A Subreddit is a forum dedicated to a specific topic on the social media website https://www.reddit.com.
+According to Amazon Alex, Reddit.com is the 5th most visited website in the US (as of January 2019).
+Its users post approximately three million comments per day.

 ## Web Application

 This project is available online at: http://www.apexquery.com <br>